Freshwater-Marine Interaction Accounting

 -

-TG-3.2 Flows: Environment to Economy -- for the methodology on recording flows of environmental resources (including freshwater) to economic units.
-Freshwater abstraction within catchments directly reduces downstream flows to estuarine and marine environments, making these flow accounts essential inputs to freshwater-marine interaction accounting.
+TG-3.2 Flows: Environment to Economy—methodology for recording flows of environmental resources (including freshwater) to economic units; freshwater abstraction within catchments directly reduces downstream flows to estuarine and marine environments.

 -

-TG-3.4 Flows: Economy to Environment -- for the framework governing return flows and residual discharges from economic activities to the environment.
-Nutrient loading, sediment mobilisation, and pollutant discharges recorded under TG-3.4 constitute the primary anthropogenic pressures transmitted through the freshwater-marine interface.
+TG-3.4 Flows: Economy to Environment—framework governing return flows and residual discharges; nutrient loading, sediment mobilisation, and pollutant discharges recorded under TG-3.4 constitute the primary anthropogenic pressures transmitted through the freshwater-marine interface.

 Helpful background: